rbowsley/lamplighthelp/source/21-1-3_How_to_create_Word_file_templates.markdown

 These are not Microsoft ‘fields’ - they are just text typed in.
 You do not need to use Microsoft's mail merge or field menus to add these tags to your template.

 You need to be particularly careful about two things:
 - Make sure that you enter the field names exactly, paying particular attention to capitalisation, spelling and spaces which all need to appear exactly as they do in [section 21.1.4](/help/index/p/21.1.4) or, in the case of custom profile fields, as they appear in your system.
-You may wish to [download your system settings](https://lamplight.online/en/admin/uploadfields/type/get_settings) into a spreadsheet that you can copy and paste from.
+You may wish to download your system settings into a spreadsheet that you can copy and paste from.
 - If you are formatting a mail merge tag, for example making it bold, either format the whole tag or none of it - do not partially format it as this will stop it from working.
-For example ${**First** name} would fail (the ** indicates the start and finish of bold here), because the extra formatting breaks up the tag.  {{Lamplight}} will look for '${First name}' in the file, but it will find something like '${!hey word show this bold!First!ok stop bold now! name}'.
-So a search for ${First name} will fail. **${First name}** would work.
+For example ${**First** name} would fail, because the extra formatting breaks up the tag.  {{Lamplight}} will look for '${First name}' in the file, but it will find something like '${!hey word show this bold!First!ok stop bold now! name}'.
+So a search for '${First name}' will fail. **${First name}** would work.

 As a general rule, it is best to create your document without mail merge tags first, then apply formatting, and then finally type in the merge tags you need.